 Robert Borland Fellowships

 As well as holding a good honours degree and a PhD in mathematics or a closely related subject, Borland Fellows will be expected to demonstrate exceptional ability in their chosen research areas.
 They will have an outstanding research record commensurate with their level of experience, as demonstrated, for example, through an outstanding thesis, publications and conference presentations.
-In addition to pursuing research, Fellows will be expected to undertake some teaching duties in the Department of Mathematics.
+In addition to pursuing research, Fellows will be encouraged to undertake some teaching duties in the Department of Mathematics.
 The ability to teach mathematics at undergraduate and postgraduate level is essential, as demonstrated by excellent written and verbal communication skills with the ability to give effective presentations.